Person staring into nature. gaslighting in a relationship.

 3. You’re Defending Your Partner – A Lot

 Another meaningful sign that your partner is gaslighting you is when you tell your friends or family about something that you’ve been made to feel is “abnormal” for being concerned about.
-Still, they react in the same way that you did initially before you were led to believe your feelings were wrong or disordered in some way.
-(That your partner is actually in the wrong.)
+Still, they react in the same way that you did initially, before you were led to believe your feelings were invalid or disordered in some way.

 If this is happening and you find yourself frequently defending your partner from family and friends and explaining to them that no, really, you were the one in the wrong (again)… you may be the victim of gaslighting.